 Health, Safety, & Education

-The government promotes the safe consumption of liquor by
+The government promotes the safe consumption of liquor and non-medical cannabis by:

 - Providing resources on responsible consumption

-- Making sure that everyone responsible for liquor service has the necessary skills to do so safely
+- Making sure that everyone responsible for liquor and non-medical cannabis service/sales has the necessary skills to do so safely

 - Educating licensees on their responsibilities

-- Seizing liquor from individuals and establishments when necessary
+- Seizing liquor and non-medical cannabis from individuals and establishments when necessary

 - Inspecting establishments to ensure they are not contravening the terms and conditions of their licence